 The school follows a clear behaviour management system, which enables challenging behaviour and relationship problems to be identified, recorded and addressed.
 This process is part of the school's overall Behaviour Management Policy.
-It supports the detection of bullying and allows for intervention at an early stage.
+It supports the detection of bullying and allows for early intervention.